NHSDigital/IOPS-FHIR-Simplifier-Backup/ImplementationGuideforDigitalMedicines/backup/timingwhenoffsetdayofWeektimeOfDayeventandcode.md

 Allows a code, often a Latin abbreviation, for a timing schedule to be specified, for example: `BID` = twice a day

 <div class="nhsd-a-box nhsd-a-box--bg-light-yellow nhsd-!t-margin-bottom-6 nhsd-t-body">
-    <strong>Note 4:</strong> It is recommended that such codes are not used when the rest of the Dosage structure is supported by the system.
+    <strong>Note:</strong> It is recommended that such codes are <strong>not</strong> used when the rest of the Dosage structure is supported by the system.
 Use the structures like frequency and period instead, so that a timing schedule can be computable.
 </div>

 ---